eriakul/Complexity_Science_Project_1/reports/draft_report.md

 An SEIR model is an example of a compartmental model, a group of models proposed in "A Contribution to the Mathematical Theory of Epidemics" (Kermack & McKendrick, 1927).
 In the model, each individual is in one of four states.
 A _susceptible_ individual is not immune to the infection, but has not yet been exposed.
 An _exposed_ individual has been exposed to the infection, but is not yet contagious.
 An _infectious_ individual is capable to transmitting the infection to others.
 A _recovered_ individual is immune, or highly resistant to the infection.

 A mathematical graph consists of nodes connected by edges.
 Each node represents an individual, each edge represents contact between two individuals.
 Edges are _weighted_, representing the frequency and duration of contact between the individuals.
-The use of graphs with compartmental models to represent disease spread is [not novel to Salathé et al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3861041/).
+The use of graphs with compartmental models to represent disease spread is not novel to Salathé et al. (Kamp, Moslonka-Lefebvre, & Alizon, 2013).
 However, the graphs are usually built using an algorithm.
 Instead, the authors of this paper use real data collected at a school to build the graph directly.

 The authors give students and faculty at a high school wearable devices which track close interactions.
 Using this data, they build a graph representing the school, where each tracking device is a node and each edge is weighted based on the duration during which two trackers were in close proximity (3 m).